Rental assistance in Rochester and Monroe County.

 Rochester Department of Planning and Development Community Development Administration, dial (585) 7531003, runs the local version of the Homelessness Prevention and Rapid Re-Housing Program.
 This federal government created and funded program can pay up to 18 months towards rent, utility and security deposits, and other housing costs, such as energy bills.
 Also clients can meet with a housing counselor for free advice to prevent an eviction and address other housing needs.
 Emergency Shelter Grants are offered too.

-Rochester Housing Association, located at 675 West Main Street in Rochester, phone: (585)697-3602, runs the New York section 8 housing voucher program.
-This offers low income housing and affordable apartments and homes to renters.
+Rochester Housing Association, located at 675 West Main Street in Rochester, phone: 585-697-6105 or (585)-697-3602, runs the New York section 8 housing voucher program.
+This offers low income housing and affordable as well as no wait list apartments and homes to renters.
+Learn more on New York section 8.

 Baden Street Settlement of Rochester, Inc. - Call them to apply for free food vouchers, emergency funds for paying rent or mortgage assistance, long term housing referrals, used or new clothing, emergency housing, medications, and holiday assistance.
 152 Baden St., Rochester, New York.
 585-325-8100